-And despite of the advancement in technology, scientists are still puzzled by the questions:
+And despite the advancement in technology, scientists are still puzzled by the questions:

-How do these genes, which only exist in colonized environments, be common in some environments with such strong selection forces?
+How do these genes, which only exist in colonized environments, be common in some settings with such strong selection forces?
 Shouldn’t natural selection remove them already?

 - – “Mechanisms of Evolutionary Change.”
 Nectunt.
 Accessed May 14, 2017.
 Link.